murffious/FullStackMastery-Resources/README.md

 This is intended to be the first most basic steps> If something is unfamilar ebleive me you will not want to skip over it.
 I have sat next to a 7 year veteran Senior dev and he did not know some of these keys
 Text Editor (IDE integrated development environment) - VS code is winning the fight according to some sources to be honest my personal opinoin is that overall its the easiet to use and is free.
 Webstorm is cool but cost moneya and has differnt hot keys and bascially is hard to learn from my epxerience people still using Sublime are jsut "don't want to change old shocoolers" which has its place for peopel that are really good and don't need more or new.
 If you want to use Sublime, Atom whatever then jsut google how to do all these things in that editor and you will be fine.
 But they all are great so that would be a worthwhile exericse.

+CTRL is the same as using the command key on Mac
 CTRL + A Selects all
 CTRL + C ULTIMATE KEY OF ALL copy surprisingly high nuer of previous non coders dont reallu use this unless really good on a computer right lcik copy is super slow )
 CTRL + V Paste